Thank you for subscribing

 Many cheaper rechargeable devices have flooded the market in recent years, especially on marketplace websites.
 The CFA reports that using chargers with the incorrect power delivery (voltage and current) can damage lithium-ion batteries.
 A non-compliant charger may not ‘talk’ to the lithium-ion battery properly, so it will overcharge the battery rather than turning off when the battery is fully charged.

-Make sure to only use chargers supplied with the device, or third-party chargers compatible with the battery specifications that are certified with the Australian Standards Regulatory Compliance Mark.
+Only use chargers supplied with the device, or third-party chargers compatible with the battery specifications that are certified with the Australian Standards Regulatory Compliance Mark.

 In addition, the CFA suggests only plugging in one device per outlet, keeping power boards and cables neat and tidy, and not using worn or damaged power cables.